genomicsITER/NanoCLUST/README.md

 ## Credits

-Rodríguez-Pérez H, Ciuffreda L, Flores C (2020).
-NanoCLUST: a species-level analysis of 16S rRNA nanopore sequencing data.
-Bioinformatics (2021) https://doi.org/10.1093/bioinformatics/btaa900
+Rodríguez-Pérez H, Ciuffreda L, Flores C. NanoCLUST: a species-level analysis of 16S rRNA nanopore sequencing data.
+Bioinformatics.
+2021;37(11):1600-1601. doi:https://doi.org/10.1093/bioinformatics/btaa900

 This work was supported by Instituto de Salud Carlos III [PI14/00844, PI17/00610, and FI18/00230] and co-financed by the European Regional Development Funds, “A way of making Europe” from the European Union; Ministerio de Ciencia e Innovación [RTC-2017-6471-1, AEI/FEDER, UE]; Cabildo Insular de Tenerife [CGIEU0000219140]; Fundación Canaria Instituto de Investigación Sanitaria de Canarias [PIFUN48/18]; and by the agreement with Instituto Tecnológico y de Energías Renovables (ITER) to strengthen scientific and technological education, training, research, development and innovation in Genomics, Personalized Medicine and Biotechnology [OA17/008].